vanessaphtn/Data_Engineering_Project/README.md

 ## 1. Business Brief
 ### Objective
 The project investigates how daily weather conditions influence the use of a selected Citi Bike station in New York City over the course of 2024.
 Each new month of data is incorporated sequentially, allowing for a continuous view of usage patterns across the year.
 The station was chosen from a popular area to capture steady demand and provide meaningful comparisons between members and casual riders.
+The observed station is 5 Ave & W 31 St and it is located in a busy area near Penn Station, Madison Square Garden, and several office buildings.
+Although the analysis focuses on New York City, the same framework can be applied to other cities or countries, such as Tartu, to explore how weather conditions impact shared bike usage in different urban areas.
 ### Stakeholders
 The results are relevant for city planners and policymakers seeking to understand how weather shapes urban mobility and how cycling infrastructure can better support sustainable transport.
 Bike-sharing operators gain practical insight into how demand fluctuates under different conditions, which can guide resource allocation, fleet management, and service improvements.
 Researchers in transportation and environmental studies can use the findings to analyze how climate factors interact with everyday mobility choices in a dense urban setting.
 ### Key Metrics (KPIs)